Anaconda

 Then you can activate the environment with the conda activate command:

-% conda activate /path/to/my_conda_env
+% conda activate /<path>/<environment name>

 To install a package in the environment, you can use the conda install command:

-% conda install -c <conda-channel> <package>
+% conda install -c <conda channel> <package>

 Please also consider the tips on custom-installations.